 - 2 cups grated cheese

-- 1 10 oz package frozen chopped spinach thawed and squeezed dry,
+- 10oz frozen spinach thawed and squeezed dry

 - 1/4 cup cilantro chopped

 - 1/2 tsp pepper

 - Preheat the oven to 425.
 Lightly spray two baking sheets with olive oil and set aside.

 - In a large bowl, combine all of the ingredients except the egg roll wrappers and stir to thoroughly combine.